arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 Once the configuration is retrieved, the client encapsulates a NIP-1 message inside a Binary HTTP (BHTTP) request and then applies HPKE to form the OHTTP request per RFC 9458.

 * EVENT messages: Encapsulate as BHTTP `POST`.
 The body MUST contain the event as a JSON string.
 * REQ messages: Encapsulate as BHTTP `GET`.
-The query string MUST carry the NIP-1 filter, encoded either as a hexified JSON string or URL-encoded JSON (final encoding is TBD). // TODO decide on the encoding // TODO: decide on the query param
-* REQ messages MUST NOT include a subscription ID, as this leaks linkable metadata.
+The query string MUST carry the NIP-1 filter, encoded either as a hexified JSON string or URL-encoded JSON (final encoding is TBD). // TODO decide on the encoding // TODO: decide on the query param.
+REQ messages MUST NOT include a subscription ID, as this leaks linkable metadata.

 In order to preserve per-request unlinkability, clients MUST use a fresh ephemeral HPKE key pair per request.
 Furthermore, clients MUST NOT re-send the same request to the same relay.